-Apply an even layer of the mixed sample onto a glass plate (see 2.3) in 12 mm thickness and smooth the surface with a straight trowel.
+Apply an even layer of the mixed sample onto a glass plate (see 2.3, loading factor see 3.2.1) in 12 mm thickness and smooth the surface with a straight trowel.

 Mix the sample uniformly according to the instructions given by the manufacturer using water that is free of VOC, or with a supplied liquid component.
 Let the mixture stand for about 5 minutes and mix thoroughly once again.